xorbitsai/xorbits/doc/source/development/contributing_environment.rst

 while ``v<release_version>`` represents version numbers for each release.
 You can choose to pull the image based on your specific requirements.

-If you indeed need to manually build Xorbits image, Xorbits provides a ``DockerFile`` in the ``python/xorbits/deploy/docker`` directory to build a Docker image with a full Xorbits development environment.
+If you indeed need to manually build Xorbits image, Xorbits provides a ``Dockerfile`` in the ``python/xorbits/deploy/docker`` directory to build a Docker image with a full Xorbits development environment.

 **Docker Commands**